Cat Dental Health – What You Need to Know

 Veterinary care should include periodic dental exams, which are important in order to maintain good oral health.
 The frequency with which dental examinations should be performed typically ranges from 6-12 months, depending on your cat’s age.

 Your veterinarian can examine your cat’s teeth in the exam room if your pet is cooperative and does not have severe dental problems.
 Otherwise, use of anesthesia may be necessary.
-Full mouth X-rays are usually required because 70 percent of the tooth structure is beneath the gum line and thus is invisible to the naked eye.
+Full mouth X-rays are usually required because 70% of the tooth structure is beneath the gum line and thus is invisible to the naked eye.

 How to Brush Your Cat’s Teeth